vberta/DeepCore/README.md

    - ```mkdir Training1103```
 	- ```cd Training1103```
 	- ```cp /eos/uscms/store/user/hichemb/RelValQCD_Pt_1800_2400_14/DeepCoreTrainingSample/211017_181642/0000/DeepCoreTrainingSample.root .```
+	- If your training sample is too big (you will run into memory issues), you need to use the Generator to use a central sample.
+This means you will open each file as you're training DeepCore.
+You will need to manually split your files into training and validation (not testing!) and you will need to specify the path for the training files directory and the validation files directory in DeepCore_GPU.py.
+You should still be able to run validation using your testing sample without using the Generator (it can handle at least 150k testing inputs), though you need to be in the gpu scratch directory to have enough memory.
 	- This command open the singularity image you use to run on Fermilab GPUs:
 	   - ```singularity run --nv --bind `readlink $HOME` --bind `readlink -f ${HOME}/nobackup/` --bind /cvmfs --bind /storage/local/data1/gpuscratch/hichemb/ /cvmfs/unpacked.cern.ch/registry.hub.docker.com/fnallpc/fnallpc-docker:tensorflow-latest-gpu-singularity```
 	   - For more details, check: